stevemoser/the-tape-drive/content/posts/2019-07-25-apple-card-onboarding-text-revealed.md

 ### Marketing messages

 Apple will target users for marketing emails and push notifications based on their transaction history.
 "For example, Apple may send a message to your device that is relevant to people who typically purchase travel."
-Apple might have been able to negotiate reduced fees by agreeing to allow advertising to Apple Card users.

 ### Apple Card on the web